pce/pce.github.io/_posts/2020-08-08-art-of-code-in-cpp-01.md

 Today, i write a simple program that prints squares in numbers, to prove that the sum of odd numbers are square.

-If we have one item and add a odd number of items to it, the items form a square.
+If we have one item and add a odd number of items to it, the items forms a square.

 - 2 Square = 4 = 1 + 3
 - 4 Square = 16 = 1+3+5+7